dcapwell/scala-tour/Value Classes.md

 we define a method print that will take the value of name and pass it to println.

 So whats so special here?
 What scala will do for us is replace code that talks to `Foo` directly and replace them with function calls.
-Lets try looking at javap to see if this gets more clear.
+Lets try looking at javap to see if this gets clearer.

 ```scala
 :javap Foo